schochastics/roughnet/cran-comments.md

-# Initial package submission (resubmission 2)

-This is the initial submission of the package roughnet:
-- Single quotes were added to software and library names (resubmission 1)
-- Aded return values in docs for all functions
+# Update from 1.0.0 to 1.0.1

+Added missing URL and Bugreport link to description

 ## Test environments
-* ubuntu 20.04, R 4.2.1
+* ubuntu 20.04, R 4.2.2
 * win-builder (devel and release)

 ## R CMD check results